Meow Wolf: 2020–2022

 The New York Times Magazine featured Meow Wolf in an article titled "Can an Art Collective Become the Disney of the Experience Economy?", describing the challenges faced by the group's founders in shifting from work as underground artists to running a multimillion-dollar corporation.

 In early 2021 the firm announced that they would abandon their plans for a Meow Wolf themed hotel in Phoenix, although still planned an exhibition in the city.

 The permanent exhibition in Washington, DC, in Fort Totten, was also canceled later in the year.

 In 2021 the permanent exhibition in Las Vegas, a redo of their concept Omega Mart, opened in January and the Denver art complex called Convergence Station in September.

-Meow Wolf co-founder and senior creative director Matt King has died on July 9, 2022.
+Meow Wolf co-founder and senior creative director Matt King died on July 9, 2022.

+2022-Present

+On May 11, 2022, Meow Wolf announced The Real Unreal, an experience to be opened in Grapevine Mills.
+The experience would later open on July 14, 2023.

 Projects

 House of Eternal Return

 In January 2015, author George R. R. Martin pledged $2.7 million to renovate and lease a vacant bowling alley to create a permanent facility for Meow Wolf.
 This was supplemented by additional funding, including $50,000 from the city of Santa Fe and $100,000 from a crowd-funding campaign.
 The installation, called House of Eternal Return opened March 18, 2016.
 It received a 2017 Thea Award from the Themed Entertainment Association and has been cited as the tenth best music venue in the United States.
 Multiple musical acts have filmed music videos at House of Eternal Return including The Revivalists and T-Pain.

-House of Eternal Return has a storyline based on the fictional Selig family, who disappeared after experimenting with interdimensional travel by tapping into a mysterious force known as "The Anomaly" in an effort to bring back deceased family members.
-This caused the house to fracture open paths to alternate dimensions.
-A secret government organization called the Charter was able to contain the Anomaly's effects and passes off the containment warehouse as an art installation.